 This widget shows a full list of the users that have handled PII files stored on any type of device in the organization.
 This information enables administrators to establish additional security measures for those users who use most personal data or store it on mobile devices.

 - Aim: To show the users that have performed operations on personal data files as well as additional information. - Fields:

-Field Description User User account who ran the program that accessed the personal data file.
-Table 5.8: fields in the 'User operations on PII files by device type' widget
+Table 5.7: fields in the 'User operations on PII files by device type' widget